adecang/adecang.github.io/English/General/cameron_bodyguard.md

 **A "terrified passenger" found the gun and gave it to staff on a British Airways flight from New York to London on Monday, according to the Daily Mail**.

-* *found, gave*  : détails du récit past simple obligatoire.
+* *found, gave*  : détails du récit, past simple obligatoire.
 * Récit daté par *on Monday*, mais *on a British Airway flight* suffirait à justifier le prétérit comme dans la phrase précédente.

 **The Met said the officer involved has been removed from operational duties.**